 - Concept and Direction: Margaret Fisher

-- Performers: Suzanne Helmuth, Janet Jacobson, Emmett Murray, Gail Simon, Beth Anderson, Jim Nollman, Sybl Chickenmint, Marta Morgan, Bruce Hurn, Marcia Bedard, Curt Siddall, and others.
+- Performers: Suzanne Hellmuth, Janet Jacobson, Emmett Murray, Gail Simon, Beth Anderson, Jim Nollman, Sybl Chickenmint, Marta Morgan (Chesley), Bruce Hurn, Marcia Bedard, Curt Siddall, and others.

 - Musicians, 1974: Experimental Chorus of Musical Arts, Inc., directed by Betty Bronson